linnarsson-lab/loompy/kallisto/README.md

 `kallisto index -i gencode.vM23.fragments.idx -k 31 inputs/gencode.vM23.fragments.fa`

+(If you end up with 'counting k-mers ...
+Killed' you have too little memory in your computer.)

 10. Refer to the notebook for human for more info on the output.